Nature40/GNSSTotalstationForHighAccuracyForestMonitoring/_docs/GNSS_Rover.md

 *Fig.1: Antenna types*

-* Insert the battery into the GPS head
+* Insert the battery into the GNSS head
-* Assemble the shorter of both antennas at the UMTS Port on the GPS Head
+* Assemble the shorter of both antennas at the UMTS Port on the GNSS Head
 * Assebmle the head on the rod
-* Turn on the power of the GPS head
+* Turn on the power of the GNSS head
 * Start the tablet and the XPAD Software

 ![assets/img/head_antenna.png](../assets/img/head_antenna.png)
 ![assets/img/head_on_rod.png](../assets/img/head_on_rod.png)

-*Fig.2: DGPS Head with modile antenna in the UMTS Port and assembled DGPS Head on rod with fully charged battery pack*
+*Fig.2: GNSS Head with modile antenna in the UMTS Port and assembled GNSS Head on rod with fully charged battery pack*